Swamp: Asia

 The Mesopotamian Marshes is a large swamp and river system in southern Iraq, traditionally inhabited in part by the Marsh Arabs.

 In Asia, tropical peat swamps are located in mainland East Asia and Southeast Asia.
 In Southeast Asia, peatlands are mainly found in low altitude coastal and sub-coastal areas and extend inland for distance more than 100 km along river valleys and across watersheds.
 They are mostly to be found on the coasts of East Sumatra, Kalimantan (Central, East, South and West Kalimantan provinces), West Papua, Papua New Guinea, Brunei, Peninsular Malaya, Sabah, Sarawak, Southeast Thailand, and the Philippines (Riley et al.,1996).
 Indonesia has the largest area of tropical peatland.
 Of the total 440000 sqkm tropical peat swamp, about 210000 sqkm are located in Indonesia (Page, 2001; Wahyunto, 2006).

-The Vasyugan Swamp is a large swamp in the western Siberia area of the Russian Federation.
-This is one of the largest swamps in the world, covering an area larger than Switzerland.
+The Vasyugan Swamp is a large swamp in the western Siberia area of the Russian Federation, which is one of the largest swamps in the world, covering an area larger than Switzerland.